circadianmentalhealth/circadian-data-standards/README - Templates/3- Studied Subject - Animal/1- General Template -Fly.md

+# General information

-# Title: Type in the title/name
+## Title: Type in the title/name
 > A descriptive name given to the dataset.

+## Authors / contributors
+> List of people of dataset creators and contributors.
+> Use `FirstName LastName` format, each contributor name should be in a separate line which starts with `-`.
+> See the example entry bellow
+- Ana Student
+- Tom Thorough
+- Diana Helpful *
+*corresponding author [diana.help@edu.uni.uk]

 ## Date: YYYY-MM-DD
 > A point in time associated with the lifecycle of the dataset.
 > Used mainly to cross-reference with other resources like Lab Notebooks or raw data.
-> Date must be expressed in ISO format: **YYYY-MM-DD** (e.g 2023-03-25)
+> Date must be expressed in ISO format: **YYYY-MM-DD** (e.g. 2023-03-25)

 ## Purpose (Research Hypothesis)
-> The overal rationale, reason, or intention for conducting a study that resulted in the the data set.
+> The overall rationale, reason, or intention for conducting a study that resulted in the data set.
 > Or the hypothesis that a study sets out to support (or disprove);

 ## Abstract
 > A summary of the content of the dataset.
 > Should include a brief information about the biological material, technique used and measurement/experimental conditions.
 > The comprehensives details are to be recorded in sections below.
-Here we expect a short description that helps to understand the content of the dataset without its thorough examination.
+> Here we expect a short description that helps to understand the content of the dataset without its thorough examination.

+## Funding Information
+This study was supported by [Funding Agency, Grant Number].

+## Acknowledgments
+> Add any acknowledgements

-## Contributors
+## Dataset Folder/File Overview
-> List of persons making contribution to the creation of the dataset.
-> Use `FirstName LastName` format, each contributor name should be in a separate line which starts with `-`.
-> See the example entry bellow
-- Ana Student
-- Tom Thorough
-- Diana Helpful
+Data file list:

+> All folders/files in the dataset should be listed here.
+If a file naming schema is used, it is fine to explain it instead of listing all the files.
+Filenames should include extension.

+Dataset structure:

+> Preferably include a directory structure similar to the one shown in the example below.
+When a large number of files is present, listing only main folders is fine, as long as the content of the folder is described.

+ |--`Fly_monitoring_data/`
+ |  |--`Activity_recording.csv`
+ |  |--`Sleep_data.csv`

+ |--`Cultured_neuron_imaging/`
+ |  |--`wild_type_S01`
+ |  |--`wild_type_S02`
+ |  |--`wild_type_S03`
+ |  |--`clock_mutant_S01`
+ |  |--`clock_mutant_S02`
+ |  |--`clock_mutant_S03`

+# Methodological information

 ## Biosample
 > Description of biological entity that was monitored / measured/ experimented on.
 > Typical content will have information about:
 >
- -Species;
- -Strains used;
+ - Species;
+ - Genotypes/ strains used
+     - include designations (e.g., *wt*, *mutant_name*) and unique identifiers when applicable
- -Age / developmental stage - standard terms for describing drosophila developmental stages can be found [here](https://bioportal.bioontology.org/ontologies/FB-DV?p=classes)
+ - Age / developmental stage range used- standard terms for describing drosophila developmental stages can be found [here](https://bioportal.bioontology.org/ontologies/FB-DV?p=classes)
- -Sex;
+ - Sex;
- -If experiments were done in vivo / Ex vivo / In vitro;
+ - If experiments were done in vivo / Ex vivo / In vitro;
- -Sample type: Whole fly / organ / tissues/ cells / extracts.
+ - Sample type: Whole fly / organ / tissues/ cells / extracts.
+ - Number of animals studied

 ## Husbandry
 > Describe the conditions where the animals were grown.
+> Differentiate Control condition from Treatment conditions when applicable.
-Typical descriptions will include:
+> Typical descriptions will include:
-  - Feeding: type of diet / time when food was offered
+  - Feeding: type of diet / food availability / time when food was offered - **use Zeitgeber time (ZT)**
-  - Housing: apparatus dimensions, material.
+  - Housing:
+    - Vial material or description/links to commercial housing systems
+    - Number of individuals per vessel
     - Temperature
     - Humidity
     - Light intensity
     - Type of light (fluorescent, LED panel, colour temperature, etc)
-    - Entrainment: describe light/dark cycles e.g., *Newly eclosed males were collected and entrained 4 to 7 days in a 12-h:12-h light:dark (LD) cycle*
+    - Entrainment: describe light/dark cycles where flies were entrained.
+E.g., *Newly eclosed males were collected and entrained 4 to 7 days in a 12-h:12-h light:dark (LD) cycle*

 ## Experimental design and conditions
 > Here you will describe your experimental design.
 For example, if flies were divided in different groups and the treatments applied to which group.
+> Describe the control group.
+> For any type of measurement, describe when and which flies were collected, which parts were dissected for analysis and the number of samples.
+> If necessary, include separate README files for each experiment type (or measured data type).
+For example, a separate README file for imaging experiments and a separate README file for gene expression experiments.
+> Describe measured techniques and the measured data.
 Some suggestions are described next.
+Feel free to include new sections or delete sections that are not applicable to your work:

-### Stimuli
+### Treatments / Stimuli
-> Describe any type of stimuli such as vibration, light, olfactory, touch, hot or cold temperature, sound, electrical etc.
+> Describe any type of stimuli such as light pulses, vibration, olfactory, touch, hot or cold temperature, sound, electrical etc.
-> Describe any type of deprivation applied such as food, water, rest, sleep, mobility, etc.
+> Describe any type of treatment such as deprivations (food, water, rest, sleep, mobility, etc) or pharmacological treatments.
-> Add the timing (ZT) and duration of stimuli, as well as to which individuals it was applied and when.
+> Add the timing - **use Zeitgeber time (ZT)** - and duration of treatment/stimuli, as well as to which individuals it was applied (sex, developmental stage).

 ### Mating
 > Describe mating experiments such as mating success or mating competition.